aws-samples/amazon-sagemaker-secure-mlops/README.md

 The model registry provides the following features:
 + Centralized model storage and tracking service that stores lineage, versioning, and related metadata for ML models
 + Stores governance and audit data (e.g. who trained and published the model, which datasets were used)
-+ Stores models metrics ad when the model was deployed to production
++ Stores models metrics and when the model was deployed to production
-+ Manages model versions
++ Manages model version life cycle
 + Manages the approval status of a model

 # Solution architecture